Matthew Parker(1504–1575)

 Matthew Parker, Archbishop of Canterbury

-The Norwich worsted-finisher's son who was Anne Boleyn's chaplain at her execution, was made Elizabeth I's first archbishop in 1559, drafted the Thirty-Nine Articles that became the doctrinal spine of the Church of England, and saved the Anglo-Saxon manuscript inheritance from the dissolved monasteries by collecting it.
+The Norwich worsted-finisher's son who became Elizabeth I's first Archbishop of Canterbury, drafted the Thirty-Nine Articles that became the doctrinal spine of the Church of England, and saved the Anglo-Saxon manuscript inheritance by collecting it.

-Matthew Parker was born at Norwich on 6 August 1504, the eldest son of William Parker, a calenderer (a worsted cloth-finisher) of St Saviour's parish, and Alice Monnings.
-His father died when the boy was twelve.
-His mother remarried John Baker, a Norfolk yeoman who paid Parker through Norwich grammar school and then in 1521 to Corpus Christi College, Cambridge.
-The Cambridge of the 1520s was the early-Tudor crucible of the English Reformation, the small-college community in which the Greek New Testament, the Lutheran tracts smuggled from the Continent, and the reformist theological reading group at the White Horse Inn produced the next generation of English Protestant clergy.
-Parker took his BA in 1525, was elected a fellow of Corpus in 1527, and was ordained priest in 1527.
-He was twenty-three.
+Matthew Parker was born at Norwich on 6 August 1504, the eldest son of a worsted cloth-finisher.
+He went up to Corpus Christi College, Cambridge in 1521, into the small-college community in which the Greek New Testament and the reformist reading group at the White Horse Inn produced the next generation of English Protestant clergy.
+He took his degree in 1525, was elected a fellow of Corpus in 1527, and was ordained priest the same year.

 The fifteen years that followed were the institutional construction of the Elizabethan Church of England.
-The Act of Supremacy of 1559 had restored the royal supremacy; the Act of Uniformity had imposed a slightly revised version of the 1552 Prayer Book.
-Parker was the executive who turned the statutes into a church.
-The Thirty-Nine Articles, drafted by him in 1563 and given final form in convocation in 1571, became the doctrinal spine of Anglicanism for the next four centuries.
-The Bishops' Bible of 1568, the official translation he commissioned and partly oversaw, was the predecessor text from which the 1611 King James Bible drew much of its phrasing.
-He also wrote and forced into print the *Advertisements* of 1566 that required surplice, square cap and standardised liturgy across the parish church, the policy decision that broke the first vestments controversy and produced the first Puritan resistance to the Elizabethan settlement.
+Parker was the executive who turned the statutes of the religious settlement into a working church.
+The Thirty-Nine Articles, which he drafted in 1563 and which took final form in 1571, became the doctrinal spine of Anglicanism for the next four centuries, and the Bishops' Bible of 1568, the official translation he commissioned, was a predecessor text from which the 1611 King James Bible drew much of its phrasing.

-His other work was scholarly.
-The dissolution of the monasteries in the 1530s and 1540s had thrown the great medieval English library collections of the abbeys onto the market and into private hands; many had been pulped to wrap fish.
-Parker, on the antiquarian principle that the Anglo-Saxon and early medieval English church was the historical foundation of an English Christianity independent of Rome, spent his fifteen years as archbishop systematically buying up surviving Anglo-Saxon manuscripts wherever they could be tracked.
-By the time of his death the Parker Library held about four hundred manuscripts, including the sixth-century Gospels of St Augustine (the oldest illustrated Latin gospel book in existence), the *Anglo-Saxon Chronicle* in the Parker manuscript, the *Ælfric Homilies*, and the *Bury Bible*.
-He bequeathed the library to Corpus Christi College, Cambridge in 1575 under a covenant binding the college to preserve it and submit it to inspection every two years against the catalogue.
-The covenant has been observed continuously since.
-The Parker Library is the foundation source of every modern study of Anglo-Saxon literature, of the *Beowulf* manuscript line, and of the pre-Conquest English church.
-He died at Lambeth on 17 May 1575, seventy years old, and is buried in the Lambeth Palace chapel.
-The Parker name in the English-side catalogue is the Norman-Latin office of *parker*, deer-park keeper; he carried it from a Norwich worsted-finisher's family into the foundation of the Church of England and the rescue of the Anglo-Saxon manuscript inheritance.
+His other great work was scholarly rescue.
+The dissolution of the monasteries had thrown the medieval English library collections onto the market and many had been lost.
+Parker spent his years as archbishop systematically buying up surviving Anglo-Saxon manuscripts; by his death the Parker Library held about four hundred, including the sixth-century Gospels of St Augustine, the Parker manuscript of the Anglo-Saxon Chronicle, and the Bury Bible.
+He bequeathed the library to Corpus Christi College in 1575 under a covenant binding the college to preserve it and inspect it every two years, observed continuously ever since.
+It is the foundation source of every modern study of Anglo-Saxon literature.
+He died at Lambeth on 17 May 1575.
+The Parker name, the Norman-Latin office of the deer-park keeper, carries him as the man who built the Church of England and saved the Anglo-Saxon manuscript inheritance.

 Achievements